synectiks-code/quickstart-iot-device-connectivity/README.md

 ### Visualizing the data using AWS SiteWise
 Similarly to teh Qiucksight dashboard the The QuickStart created Sitewise Assets Model creates 1 root asset model and 4 children assets models.
 It also creates a Portal.
 In order to start visualizing the data in the prortal, you need to following teh setps below:
 1. Create a SiteWise Asset and Alias for each device you wish to monitor
-2. Assign ann SSO admiinistrator to the portal
+2. Assign ann SSO administrator to the portal
-3. in the portal, select the created asset to visualize the data live.
+3. In the portal, select the created asset to visualize the data live.

-From this point, you can use the created portal to design dashboard for your devices as descrived in teh AWS IOT Sitewise documentation.
+From this point, you can use the created portal to design dashboard for your devices as descrived in the AWS IOT Sitewise documentation.

 **Note for non-alegro Kit user:** If you are not an allegro kit user, you will need to create your own AWS IOT Core Broker rule (following the same model than gthe one created in thei quickStart) to ingest the properly formated data into SiteWise.
 You will also need to manually create the Assets models and Assets following teh AWS SIteWise documentation.